TheresaLui/SelfHelpContent_v2/articles/microsoft.network/testtraffic-moreinfoneeded.md

 ## **Recommended Steps**

 1. Select the virtual machine.
 You will see a list of virtual machine(s) in the virtual network you’re having issue with.
-If you don’t see any, that means there’s no virtual machine in the virtual network you selected before.
-Please go back and select a different virtual network.
+If you don’t see any, that means there’s no virtual machine in the virtual network that you selected before.
+Go back and select a different virtual network.
 2. Select the traffic direction.
-It’s either from VM to Internet, or from Internet to VM.
+It’s either from VM to internet, or from internet to VM.
 3. Select the port number.
-For now, you can only pick one of the most used port numbers at a time.
-More will be added with the improvement of this troubleshooter.
+For now, you can pick only one of the most used port numbers at a time.
+More will be added with the improvement of this troubleshooting process.
-4. Click Submit again.
+4. Select **Submit** again.

-**Note**: If "Other, don’t know or not applicable" is selected, the troubleshooter won’t detect the issue.
+**Note**: If **Other, don’t know or not applicable** is selected, the troubleshooter won’t detect the issue.